-The Organization recognizes contributions when cash and other financial assets, a nonfinancial asset, or an unconditional promise to give is received.
+The Organization recognizes contributions when cash and other financial assets, nonfinancial assets/services, or unconditional promises to give are received.
 Conditional promises to give, which have a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 Amounts received prior to the meeting of these conditions, if any, are reported as refundable advances in the statements of financial position.
-As of December 31, 2022 and 2021, the Organization did not have any conditional contributions that were not recognized.
+As of December 31, 2023 and 2022, the Organization did not have any conditional contributions that were not recognized.